matter-labs/zksync-docs/content/00.build/10.quick-start/_upgrading/_transparent/_hardhat_transparent_contract_upgradability.md

 **Key Components:**

-- **`hre.zkUpgrades.deployProxy`**: The method call to deploy the `CrowdfundingCampaign` contract via a transparent proxy, leveraging Hardhat's runtime environment for zkSync upgrades.
+- **`hre.zkUpgrades.deployProxy`**: The method call to deploy the `CrowdfundingCampaign` contract via a transparent proxy, leveraging Hardhat's runtime environment for ZKsync upgrades.
 This ensures the deployed contract can be upgraded in the future without losing its state or funds.
 - **`initializer`**: Specifies the initialization method of the contract, `initialize` in this case, which is required for setting up the proxy's state upon deployment.